bwmeyers/tauclean/INSTALL.md

 python setup.py install
 ```

-Assuming you have th correct permissions, the module is now installed and the `tauclean` and `simulate` scripts should
+Assuming you have the correct permissions, the module is now installed and the `tauclean` and `simulate` scripts should
 be available on your PATH.